gamerhat18/online-exam-loopholes/README.md

 ### 3. Give your exam

   Just sit for the exam with your camera turned **ON**, while your friend sees the same questions as you do, and sends you the answers of them to your phone.
-You must make an arrangement to keep your phone very close to your computer screen (like keeping the phone infront your laptop screen).
+You must make an arrangement to keep your phone very close to your computer screen (like keeping the phone infront your laptop screen shown in the image above).